Cubeir/Vanilla-RTX/README.md

 ## Installation Guide & Information
 1. Download the latest .zip file (by clicking on the green "code" button -> download zip)
 2. Extract the folder you have downloaded
-3. You will see Vanilla-RTX or Vanilla-RTX-Normals folders, open one or both of them (depending on the one that you intend to install)
+3. You will see Vanilla-RTX and Vanilla-RTX-Normals folders, open one or both of them (depending on the one that you intend to install, Vanilla-RTX uses heightmaps & Vanilla-RTX-Normals uses normal maps)
-4. Select contents all of pack and archive them into one .zip file
+4. Select all contents of pack in the Vanilla-RTX or Vanilla-RTX-Normals folders and archive them into a zip file
-5. Select .zip file and rename the file extension from .zip to .mcpack (If you can not see the file extension, refer to [this tutorial](https://www.wikihow.tech/Show-File-Extensions-on-Windows))
+5. Select .zip file you just created and rename the file extension from .zip to .mcpack (If you can not see the file extension, refer to [this tutorial](https://www.wikihow.tech/Show-File-Extensions-on-Windows))
-6. Double click the .mcpack file to import (or right click and click Open, both will automatically launch Minecraft Bedrock Edition and import pack)
+6. Double click the .mcpack file to import (or right click and click open, both will automatically launch Minecraft Bedrock Edition and import pack)
-7. Activate resource pack in World or Global resources (Vanilla RTX or Vanilla RTX Normals depending on the one you've imported, if you activate both at one time the upper one in resource pack menu will overwrite the bottom one)
+7. Activate resource pack in World or Global resources (Vanilla RTX or Vanilla RTX Normals depending on the one you've imported, if you activate both at the same time the upper one in resource pack menu will overwrite the bottom one)
-5. Join any world, Ray Tracing should be enabled by default, otherwise you can enable it by pressing ";" or through in-game video settings if ray tracing button is grayed out, that probably means you device isn't supported, if you believe your GPU is supported, make sure you are using latest drivers or try to perform a clean driver install after using DDU.
+5. Join any world, Ray Tracing should be enabled by default, otherwise you can enable it by pressing ";" or through in-game video settings if ray tracing button is grayed out, that probably means you device isn't supported, if you believe your GPU is supported, make sure you are using latest drivers or try to perform a clean driver install after using DDU (Nvidia RTX 2000 and AMD Radeon RX 6000 Series and above are supported)